Albertus Theodore Briggs

 Albertus Theodore Briggs (March 3, 1862 – September 12, 1937) was a Methodist Episcopal minister for more than 40 years, and a District Superintendent in the Hammond and Greencastle districts in Indiana.
-For years, he was the President of the Preachers Aid Society, now the United Methodist Foundation of Indiana.
+For years, he was the President of the Preachers' Aid Society, now the United Methodist Foundation of Indiana.

 Early life and education

 He was the second of six children, born in Findlay, Ohio, to William Henry Harrison Briggs and Catherine (Harmel) Briggs.
-William was raised as a farmer, but became a carpenter and contractor, serving as an important member of his community.
+William was raised as a farmer, but became a carpenter and contractor, building the Methodist Church and multiple houses in Geneva, Indiana.
 He served in the Union Army during the Civil War.

 His father was Andrew Briggs, a merchant in Rockville, Ohio and a farmer in Hancock County, Ohio.
 William's grandfather, John Briggs, served in the Revolution and the War of 1812.

 A.T.
 Briggs attended the Fort Wayne Methodist College and in 1890 graduated from DePauw University, located in Greencastle, Indiana.
 At DePauw, he was a member of the Beta Theta Pi fraternity and one of the four charter members of the DePauw chapter of Phi Beta Kappa.
 He earned an A.M. in 1893, a D.D. in 1910.

 Career

 He joined the Northwest Indiana Conference of the Methodist Episcopal Church in 1889.
 He served churches in this conference for 40 years.

 He was a student pastor at Simpson M.E.
 Church in Fort Wayne, Indiana while affiliated with the Fort Wayne College.
 He was also a student pastor at Carpentersville, Indiana and Knightsville, Indiana while attending DePauw.

+Briggs served the following churches during his career: